sdsc-ordes/repository-template/README.md

 - [docs](./src/generic/docs) : The top-level folder to any related
   documentation.
 The [README.md](./src/generic/README.md) should link into this folder.
-- [src](./src/generic/src) : The top-level folder which should contain all sources for your software component.
 - [examples](./src/generic/examples) : The top-level folder which should contain
   some examples how to use this software component.
 - [external](./src/generic/external) : If you really want to use sub-modules